linkml/linkml/sphinx/ecosystem.md

 # The LinkML Ecosystem

-LinkML is part of a growing ecosystem of tools
+LinkML is part of a growing ecosystem of tools:

 ## Tools that build off LinkML